s00d/rnode-server/README.md

 # RNode Server

-> **🚀 Experimental Project**: This is an experimental attempt to create a high-performance Node.js server built with Rust, featuring Express-like API with advanced middleware support, authentication, and database integration.
+> **🚀 Experimental Project**: This is an experimental attempt to create a high-performance Node.js server built with Rust, featuring Express-like API with advanced middleware support.

 ## 🎯 **Project Overview**